mgadi/naemonbox/README.md

 How to contribute ?
 ===================

-If you want to contribute to the Glances project, read this [wiki](https://github.com/mgadi/naemonbox/wiki) page.
+If you want to contribute to the Naemonbox project, read this [wiki](https://github.com/mgadi/naemonbox/wiki) page.

 There is also a chat dedicated to the Naemonbox developers: